 The healthcare worker put the pre-measured amount of alcohol-based hand gel in the palm of her hand from a wall-mounted dispenser.
 She then removed the 100% polyester gown, placed it on a metal surface, and began rubbing the gel onto both hands.
 While her hands were damp, she pulled open a metal sliding door, heard an audible static spark, saw a flash of light, and experienced spontaneous flames on the palm of one hand.
 After the incident, the palm showed redness but no blisters.
 Flames singed the hair on her arm.

-Alcohol-based hand sanitisers are effective for occasional use, but long-term, frequent use of the alcohol products can cause skin irritation.
+Hand sanitisers with an alcohol base are effective for occasional use, but long-term, frequent use of the alcohol products can cause skin irritation.
 Alcohol solubilizes and strips away sebum and lipids that guard against bacterial infections of the skin.
 Extensive use of alcohol-based hand sanitisers actually increases the skin’s susceptibility to infection by transient disease-causing bacteria.
 This situation can increase the chances of spreading disease-causing microorganisms among patients.

 Effectiveness & Residual Activity

-Alcohol-based hand sanitizers stop working the instant they dry.
-The leading manufacturer of alcohol-based hand sanitisers claims that their product kills 99.99% of most common germs that may cause disease in as little as 15 seconds.
+Alcohol-based hand sanitisers stop working the instant they dry.
+The leading manufacturer of hand sanitisers with an alcohol base claims that their product kills 99.99% of most common germs that may cause disease in as little as 15 seconds.
 Alcohol-based hand sanitisers dry in 8-10 seconds, and fall below the efficacious concentration of alcohol in seconds.
-It has been reported that alcohol-based hand sanitizers offer no residual protection, and that if your hands feel dry after rubbing them together for 15 seconds, an insufficient volume of alcohol gel was likely applied .
+It has been reported that alcohol-based hand sanitisers offer no residual protection and that if your hands feel dry after rubbing them together for 15 seconds, an insufficient volume of alcohol gel was likely applied .

-Sychem benzalkonium chloride-based hand sanitiser dries fast, but 10-15 seconds slower than alcohol-based hand sanitisers allowing more than the minimum contact time for complete efficacious coverage, including under fingernails.
-Additionally, benzalkonium chloride-based hand sanitizers deliver 2 to 4 hours of residual protection.
+Sychem benzalkonium chloride-based hand sanitiser dries fast, but 10-15 seconds slower than hand sanitisers with an alcohol base, allowing more than the minimum contact time for complete efficacious coverage, including under fingernails.
+Additionally, benzalkonium chloride-based hand sanitisers deliver 2 to 4 hours of residual protection.

 Published studies report that benzalkonium chloride-based hand sanitisers demonstrated greater sustained antibacterial activity than gelled alcohol-based hand sanitisers that actually became less effective with repeated use and made the skin dirtier, not cleaner due to removal of protective natural skin oils and entrapment of dead skin cells by the polymer thickeners used in the gelled alcohol-based products.